BioDynaMo/biodynamo/doc/user_guide/docs/visualization.md

 (or every N time steps).
 In the `bmd.toml` file add the following lines:

 ```
-[simulation]
-# For other simulations certain parameters would also need to be defined within this section of the toml file.
 [visualization]
 export = true
 export_interval = 1